Email Tutorial | Free Email Tutorials

 Notice, if you click on the Reminder dropdown, that you can customize the reminder to show up between 0 minutes and 2 weeks before the event occurs.
 (Choosing "None" instructs Outlook not to remind you about the particular event.)
 This reminder value means that Outlook 2007 will display a reminder at the time of the event minus the value you pick in the Reminder dropdown.
 If a particular event happens at 3pm and you choose a reminder of "12 hours", Outlook will remind you of the event at 3am (3pm - 12 hours).
 As mentioned above, remember that Outlook reminders only popup when Outlook is actually running.

 All Day Events — If an event does not have a particular time attached to it, which is the default setting, Outlook considers that the event starts at midnight on that day: this means that if you choose a "12 hours" reminder, you will be reminded of that event at noon on the previous day.
-To assign a time, uncheck the "All day event" checkbox, and choose a start time (and optionally end time) for the appointment/event:
+To assign a time, uncheck the "All day event" checkbox, and choose a start time (and optionally end time) for the appointment/event.

-As we'll show you in another tutorial, Outlook 2007 can run minimized, and hidden in the notification area (formerly "system tray"), which makes it very unobtrusive.
+Tip: Outlook 2007 can run minimized, and hidden in the notification area (formerly "system tray"), which makes it very unobtrusive.

-Create and save your reminder If you want to customize the reminder sound, please read on; otherwise, click Save & Close to create your reminder.
+If you want to customize the reminder sound, please read on; otherwise, click Save & Close to create your reminder.
 It is now visible in your Outlook calendar, and will popup according to the reminder settings you configured.

-Customize the sound of a reminder in Outlook 2007
+Customize the sound of a reminder

 Customize reminder sound in Outlook 2007 The very last item of the Reminder dropdown reads "Sound", and allows you to customize the sound file that will play when Outlook 2007 reminds you of an event.
 Since you get a visual cue (by having the Reminders window pop up on screen above other windows), the sound itself does not matter much.
 Besides, in office environments, you often have either speakers' volume muted, or no speakers at all attached to your computer.
 But, to change the reminder sound, click on Sound, and Outlook 2007 opens the minimalistic Reminder Sound Settings dialog: